yugo-baskara/Amazon_Ecommerce/README.md

 # 📄 License & Data Attribution

-The underlying commercial data file is sourced openly from the Kaggle by Stable Space.
+The dataset used in this project is a publicly available Amazon E-commerce transactional dataset published on Kaggle by Stable Space.
 All custom data tier designs, automated data quality tracking logic, indexing schemes, and advanced metrics queries have been designed and coded independently by the author for professional portfolio and data verification evaluation.

 ---